Lanrey-waju/lite-lookup/README.md

 - **API Integration:** Utilizes the Groq LLM API to generate concise explanations of the concepts provided.
 - **Caching:** Implements Redis for persistent caching of API responses, reducing unnecessary API calls and improving response times.
 - **Interactive Shell Session:** Launches an intractive shell for faster, continuous lookups after the initial connection establishment.
 This mode is ideal for making multiple queries in a single session without the overhead of reconnecting for each request.
-- **Verbose Mode:** Use the `-v` flag for more detailed explanations, including examples or code snippets when applicable.
 - **HTTP/2 Support:** Uses `httpx` with connection pooling and HTTP/2 for efficient API communication.
 - **Expandable:** Designed to be easily extended with new features and enhancements.